Viktor Yanukovych: Energy policy

-Russian gas

 According to Yanukovych, relations between Ukraine and Russia in the gas sector were to be built "according to the rules of the market".
 He saw the gas agreement signed in 2009 after the 2009 Russia-Ukraine gas dispute as very unprofitable for Ukraine and wanted to "initiate the discussion of the most urgent gas issues" after the 2010 presidential election.
 Yanukovych had promised before his election as Ukrainian President to "solve the issue" concerning the Russian Black Sea Fleet, currently stationed in the Ukrainian port Sevastopol, "in a way so that the interests of Russia or Ukraine would not be harmed".

 This led to the April 2010 Ukrainian–Russian Naval Base for Natural Gas treaty.
 Yanukovych also promised to create a consortium that would allow Russia to jointly operate Ukraine's gas transportation network and he has pledged to help Russia build the South Stream natural gas pipeline.
 As of June 2010, both did not happen.

 Yanukovych rejected accusations that improvement of Ukrainian-Russian relations harmed relations with the European Union.
 "Our policy is directed to protection of our national interests.
 We do not live in a fairy tale and understand that our partners also defend their interests".
 In February 2012, Yanukovych stated, referring to relations with Russia, "It is not wise to fall asleep next to a big bear".